-- Once the Department has completed its review of the application including the experience page and appraisal experience log, appraisals are requested from each of the categories (residential, multi-family, commercial/industrial and agricultural) for compliance review.
+- Once the Department has completed its review of the application including the experience page and appraisal experience log, appraisals are requested from each category (residential, multi-family, commercial/industrial and agricultural) for compliance review.
 The Department will also choose appraisals at random from the appraisal experience log to verify experience.

 - The applicant is requested to sign and submit a Submission of Documents (in Adobe .pdf format*) form to ensure all of the pertinent information (workfile) for each appraisal is submitted for review.

 - The Department reviews the appraisals when they are received in the office for compliance with general laws and rules.

 - The appraisals are copied, blanking out the appraiser’s name, address, license number and any other identifying factors, and mailed to an examiner for review.
 The examiner is requested to review the appraisals for minimum compliance with the uniform standards and the rules.
 (See checklist.)